How to submit your Estonian company’s annual report (without an accountant)

 Bonus tip: Amendments

 By the way, you can use your annual report to make some amendments to your company.
-Some of these can be made any time anyway, but some like changing the field of activity can only be changed through the annual report.
+Some of these can be made at any time anyway, but some like changing the field of activity can only be changed through the annual report.
 This is something I wanted to do for my company, but it was a bit tricky.
 This should be kept accurate anyway, but I also wanted to change the name of the company but my chosen name clashed with another company and so could only be registered if it was in a different field.
 After a bit of trial and error, I realised I could only enter the new field of activity by first selecting that the company was operating but didn’t have any sales revenue.
 After entering the field of activity code, I then changed it back to ‘No economic activity was performed’.

 Step 6: Reviewing the report

 You can now click ‘Continue to the next step’.
 On the next page, first click that button that says ‘Generate the final PDF in Estonian and English’.
-Then also tick the box that says you give access to Statistics Office of Estonia.
+Then also tick the box that says you give access to the Statistics Office of Estonia.
 My colleague saw this tickbox written in Estonian (even on the English side), while I saw it in English.
 Either way, it’s the only tickbox on the page.
 You can then click ‘Send the report to signing’.

 On the next page, you need to click to enter the date the report was completed before clicking ‘save’.
 Then you can click the blue button to ‘Add a digital signature to the report’.
-After using your Estonian digital ID to enter a digital signature, click the blue button for ‘Continue to the next step’.
+After using your Estonian digital ID or Smart-ID to enter a digital signature, click the blue button for ‘Continue to the next step’.

 Step 7: Submit your annual report